What is Form 1095-A: Health Insurance Marketplace Statement

-If you bought health insurance through one of the Health Care Exchanges, also known as Marketplaces, you should receive a Form 1095-A which provides information about your insurance policy, your premiums (the cost you pay for insurance), any advance payment of premium tax credit and the people in your household covered by the policy.
+If you bought health insurance through one of the Health Care Exchanges, also known as Marketplaces, you should receive a Form 1095-A that provides information about your insurance policy, your premiums (the cost you pay for insurance), any advance payment of premium tax credit and the people in your household covered by the policy.